Hi friend and Welcome aboard!!

 Firewire is supported by:

-Interested in learning more about my favorite budget audio interface?
-Check out my:
+Interested in learning more about some great budget interfaces?

 All the best and God bless,